 RoHS & REACH

-EU Directive Requirement - The Directives require that the homogeneous materials within new electrical and electronic equipment must contain less than 0.1% by weight of lead, mercury, hexavalent chromium, polybrominated biphenyls (PBB), polybrominated diphenyl ethers (PBDE), bis(2-ethylhexyl) phthalate (DEHP), benzyl butyl phthalate (BBP), dibutyl phthalate (DBP), diisobutyl phthalate (DIBP), and less than 0.01% Cadmium.
+RoHS - the UK’s Restriction of the Use of Certain Hazardous Substances in Electrical and Electronic Equipment Regulations 2012, as amended, UK Regulations Requirements - The Regulations require that the homogeneous materials within new electrical and electronic equipment must contain less than 0.1% by weight of lead, mercury, hexavalent chromium, polybrominated biphenyls (PBB), polybrominated diphenyl ethers (PBDE), bis(2-ethylhexyl) phthalate (DEHP), benzyl butyl phthalate (BBP), dibutyl phthalate (DBP), diisobutyl phthalate (DIBP), and less than 0.01% Cadmium.

 A list of exemptions for the use of the above substances in specific items is given in Annexes III and IV of Directive 2011/65/EU.
-The Directive also allows some additional, broader exemptions, for example equipment intended for Military purposes.
+Some additional, broader exemptions, for example equipment intended for Military purposes, are also permitted in Schedule 1 Part 2 of the UK Regulations.

-Amphenol Limited Statement - Although most of Amphenol Limited's products are outside the scope of Directive 2011/65/EU, either because they are components, or as they are specifically manufactured for use in the Military or Aerospace sectors, Amphenol Limited is still committed to reducing or eliminating hazardous substances, using substitutes as and when they become available to the industry.
+Amphenol Limited Statement - Although most of Amphenol Limited's products are outside the scope of the UK ROHS Regulations, either because they are components, or as they are specifically manufactured for use in the Military or Aerospace sectors, Amphenol Limited is still committed to reducing or eliminating hazardous substances, using substitutes as and when they become available to the industry.

 Lead - The use of lead is subject to ongoing investigation by Amphenol Limited across its present product ranges.
 Aluminium and copper alloys containing lead are typically covered by ROHS exemptions 6b-II and 6c.